goi42/SU-lhcb-MC-gen/README.md

 # SU-lhcb-MC-gen
 A suite of scripts for generating MC on lhcb-dev

+## Deprecated
+This project has been superseded by [SU-LHCb-MC](https://gitlab.cern.ch/sulhcbgrads/SU-LHCb-MC) on GitLab.

 ## About
 This is a suite of scripts designed to make life easier for people submitting MC jobs (or any jobs) to Condor on lhcb-dev.
 It revolves around the use of